 Gallbladder surgery is one of the most common surgeries in the United States.
-Hundreds of thousands of people have their gallbladder removed every year, according to national health statistics.
+Hundreds of thousands of people have their gallbladder removed every year due to problems.

 Yet few people really understand what the gallbladder does.
 Or why it would need to be removed?
 That is until injury or gallbladder disease occurs.